Loading...

 They may have fewer resources to adapt to climate change, making them more vulnerable.

-So we finished our first learning cycle on how are cities affected by climate change.
+So we finished our first learning cycle on how a city's affected by climate change.

-Emissions in cities can come from cars, buses, and planes because they burn petrol and diesel.
+Emissions in cities can come from cars, buses, and plane 'cause they burn petrol and diesel.

-So cities producing that large amount of emissions and they're coming from lots and lots of different places and cities.
+So cities producing that large amount of emissions and they're coming from lots and lots of different places in cities, so lots of emissions.

 With a quick check for us now then.

-Cities in high-income countries like London in the UK, highlighted on this map here, they produce high emissions from energy use and transport.
+Cities in high income countries like London and the UK, highlighted on this map here, they produce high emissions from energy use and transport.

 Those cities in the higher income countries, they produce lots of emissions because of their energy use and the transport.

-Cities in low-income countries like Lagos, Nigeria, produce emissions from older vehicles and waste burning.
+Cities in low income countries like Lagos, Nigeria produce emissions from all the vehicles and waste burning.

-Another question for us now then, a little check.
+The question for us now, then a little check.

 That is false.